DMIRLAB-Group/FaultAlarm_RL/README.md

 ```
 Where:

-- subset_size: Specifies the size of the causal action subsets.
+- `--subset_size`: Specifies the size of the causal action subsets.
-- random_g: Determines whether to initialize the agent with a random causal graph.
+- `--random_g`: Determines whether to initialize the agent with a random causal graph (`1` for random, `0` for predefined).
-- reg_parm: A hyperparameter for causal pruning when learning causal structures.
+- `--reg_parm`: Regularization parameter for causal pruning during causal structure learning.

+## Code Structure

-Below is an overview of the main components related to causal reinforcement learning:
+The main components of the causal reinforcement learning framework are organized as follows:

 ```
 └── CausalReinforcementLearning
     ├── causal_learner.py
-    |   │   ├──THP: Used to learn initial causal structure
+    │   ├── THP: Learns the initial causal structure.
-    │   │   ├──CausalLearner: Used for online causal structure learning, including orientation and pruning stages.
+    │   ├── CausalLearner: Handles online causal structure learning, including orientation and pruning stages.
     ├── c_ppo.py
+    │   ├── Implements the Causal PPO algorithm.
 ```